 \section{Relative one-dimensional inseparable local uniformization}

 Throughout \S\ref{chaptwo}, $k$ is a valued field of height one and $p=\cha(\tilk)$.
-We allow the case of $p=0$ for the sake of completeness, though most of our work is trivial in this case (then in the formulas one has to use the exponential characteristic $p=1$, e.g. $k^{1/p^\infty}=k$).
+We allow the case of $p=0$ for the sake of completeness.
+Most of our work is trivial in this case but one has to use the exponential characteristic $p=1$ in the formulas, e.g. $k^{1/p^\infty}=k$.
 The main result of \S\ref{chaptwo} is Theorem \ref{dim1unif} which establishes inseparable local uniformization of non-Abhyankar valuations on curves over valuation rings of height one.
-This result will be deduced by decompletion from its analytic analog \ref{4th}, which provides inseparable local uniformization of terminal points on analytic curves.
+This result will be deduced by decompletion from Theorem \ref{4th}, which provides inseparable local uniformization of terminal points on analytic curves.